PhysicsCodesLab/TensorContractionsXD.jl/docs/src/cache.md

 The `@tensor` macro expands the given expression and immediately generates the code to create the necessary temporaries.
 It associates with each of them a random symbol (`gensym()`) and uses this as an identifier (together with the `Threads.threadid` of where it it is being evaluated) in a package wide global cache structure
-`TensorOperationsXD.cache`, the implementation of which is a least-recently used cache dictionary from [LRUCache.jl](https://github.com/JuliaCollections/ LRUCache.jl).
+`TensorContractionsXD.cache`, the implementation of which is a least-recently used cache dictionary from [LRUCache.jl](https://github.com/JuliaCollections/ LRUCache.jl).
 Thereto, it estimates the size of each object added to the cache using `Base.summarysize` and discards objects once a certain memory limit is reached.